Wilfongjt/lb-sourdough/README.md

 # lb-sourdough
 A starter for an API backed by a single table.

+# Expectations
 * The system is enabled by a JWT token called a woden
 * The system expects to be run over an encrypted connection
 * Woden is the origin
 * LyttleBit is Woden
 * RegisterAPI is the application and actor management system API
+* RegisterAPI expects share your application API with multiple clients
+* RegisterAPI expects multiple actors/users
-* AdoptionAPI is an application specific API
+* MyApplicationAPI is an application specific API
-* Adopt-a-Drain is an application
+* My-Application is an application
-* Adopt-a-Drain uses the RegisterAPI API
+* My-Application uses the RegisterAPI API
-* Adopt-a-Drain uses the AdoptionAPI API
+* My-Application uses the MyApplicationAPI API
 * Passwords are encrypted before storage
 * Passwords are never passed out of the database system
 * Registered applications have an application specific token called an app-token
-* Actors is a user
+* Actor is a user
-* Actors get a temporary JWT token called a actor-token
+* Actors get a temporary JWT token, called a actor-token
 * Actor-tokens expire
-* RegisterAPI woden API call does not require a token
+* Getting a woden does not require a token
 * Wodens do not expire
 * Wodens can be replaced

-# Setup
+# Overview
-1. Get Server Running
+## Get Server Running (up.sh)
    * Environment (.env)
-   * Launch docker-compose
+   * Fireup docker-compose
    * Check server connection: Curl a woden
-2. Get Client Talking to Server
+## Get Client Talking to Server (woden.sh)
    * Manually configure woden in client environment
-3. Register an Application on the Server
+## Register an Application with the database (newapp.sh)
    * Create an Application record
-   * Check proper application creation: Curl an api-token
+   * Check proper application creation: Curl an app-token
-4. Get Application Talking to the RegisterAPI
+## Get Application Talking to the RegisterAPI ()
-   * Manually configure api-token in client environment
+   * Manually configure app-token in client environment
-3. Register an Application User record
+## Register an Application Actor/User record ()
-   1. Create a actor
+   * _Create a actor_
-   2. Check proper actor creation: Curl a actor
+   * _Check proper actor creation: Curl an actor_
-_4. Signin to Application_
+## _Signin to Application_
    _1. Update login counter_
    _2. Update updated to current date_

-## Setup
+## Get Started
-  1.1.
-Environment (.env)
+  1. Environment (.env)
   * place .env in folder with docker-compose.yml
   ```
       POSTGRES_DB=application_db